Cross-Market Alpha: Testing Short-Term Trading Factors in the U.S. Market via Double-Selection LASSO: Methodology

+Finally, the union $\{I_1 \cup I_2\}$ forms the set of predictors used in an OLS regression to explain cross-sectional expected returns.
+This ensures that both strong and weak but relevant confounders are included in the model:

-In our empirical execution, we maintain the structural integrity of the equations above with minor adaptations for numerical stability.
+Significant $\widehat{\lambda_g}$ values indicate that a candidate factor provides incremental explanatory power beyond the initial set.\footnote{In our empirical execution, we maintain the structural integrity of the equations above with minor adaptations for numerical stability.
 First, we treat the intercept $\gamma$ in the selection stages (Eq. \ref{eq:1} and \ref{eq:2}) as an unpenalized nuisance parameter.
 By allowing the intercept to absorb the common level of returns without shrinkage, we ensure that the LASSO selection is driven strictly by the cross-sectional covariance structure of the signals rather than the absolute magnitude of the zero-beta rate.
 Additionally, in the joint inference stage (Eq. \ref{eq:3}), we explicitly include a constant term and utilize the HC3 robust covariance estimator.
 Regularization parameters $\tau_0$ and $\tau_{1j}$ are calibrated via $k$-fold cross-validation.
 To prioritize model parsimony and further mitigate the risk of overfitting in a high-dimensional $p > n$ environment, we employ the 1-SE rule.
 Rather than selecting the regularization strength that yields the absolute minimum mean squared error (MSE), we choose the most restrictive penalty $\tau$ that remains within one standard error of the minimum MSE.
-This approach ensures optimal sparsity by selecting the most conservative factor set that retains essentially the same predictive power as the unconstrained minimum, thereby enhancing the out-of-sample stability of the surviving Alpha191 signals.
+This approach ensures optimal sparsity by selecting the most conservative factor set that retains essentially the same predictive power as the unconstrained minimum, thereby enhancing the out-of-sample stability of the surviving Alpha191 signals.}

-Compared to single-step LASSO, DS-LASSO effectively addresses three challenges: high dimensionality, factor redundancy, and OVB \autocite{feng2020taming}.
-Its two-stage approach maximizes the probability of retaining relevant confounders regardless of their correlation patterns with the test factors.
-This also provides strong theoretical guarantees: under sparsity conditions, the estimator is consistent, asymptotically unbiased, and allows valid inference.